Andrew Campbell

 Price for buffet lunch is $15 (includes complimentary parking in the hotel garage).

-If you plan to eat, please RSVP to This email address is being protected from spambots.
-You need JavaScript enabled to view it. or call him at 865-679-9854 by Friday, November 10.
+If you plan to eat, please RSVP This email address is being protected from spambots.
+You need JavaScript enabled to view it. by Friday, January 10 at noon.

 If you choose not to eat, a charge of $7 will cover parking and event arrangements.